urbanyeti/stardew-better-friendship/README.md

 *Are you tired of constantly having to dig through multiple wiki pages or mod menus every time you want to give a villager a gift?
 Wouldn't it be easier if there was just a visual indicator of who can receive a gift and who you can talk to?
 You deserve **Better Friendship**!*

-**Update 1.0.1 (12/7/21): Fixed a bug where trying to pick out gift suggestions for child NPCs was throwing errors in the logs.**
+**Update 1.0.3 (2021/12/09): Fixed a bug where gift suggestions would be missing or rapidly cycle when multiple NPCs were around**

 ![](https://github.com/urbanyeti/stardew-better-friendship/blob/main/misc/multiple-gift.gif)